mlswg/mls-protocol/draft-ietf-mls-protocol.md

     ProtocolVersion version;
     CipherSuite cipher_suite;
     HPKEPublicKey init_key;
-    Lifetime lifetime;
     LeafNode leaf_node;
     Extension extensions<8..2^32-1>;
 } KeyPackageTBS;
 ~~~~~

-The `lifetime` field represents the times between which clients will consider a
-KeyPackage valid.
-These times are represented as absolute times, measured in
-seconds since the Unix epoch (1970-01-01T00:00:00Z).
-A client MUST NOT use the
-data in a KeyPackage for any processing before the `not_before` date, or after
-the `not_after` date.
-Applications MUST define a maximum total lifetime that is
-acceptable for a KeyPackage, and reject any KeyPackage where the total lifetime
-is longer than this duration.

 Note that the `capabilties` field in the `leaf_node` allows MLS session
 establishment to be safe from downgrade attacks on the parameters described (as